alibaba/bifrostui/packages/bui-core/src/Card/index.en-US.md

 ### Card head operation area

-`CardHeader`in addition to providing titles and subheadings, the component also provides a card header operation area, which you can use to`extra`load card head operation area action.
+In addition to providing titles and subheadings, the CardHeader sub component also provides a card header operation area.
+You can use 'extra' to carry the card header operation area Action.
-When binding`onClick`during the process,`CardHeader`for the default right-hand operation icon, you can also set it through settings`endIcon`sex is`true/false`show or hide this icon.
+When binding the 'nClick' event, the 'CardHeader' provides the default icon for the right side operation.
+You can also display or hide this icon by setting the 'endIcon' property to 'true/false'.

 ```tsx
 import { Card, CardHeader, Stack } from '@bifrostui/react';